Support with contamination issues: recommended environmental consultants

 A geo-environmental consultant follows a structured approach when conducting a Phase 1 assessment.
 The key steps are:

-The desk study involves gathering historical, geological, hydrogeological, and environmental information about the site.
+The desk study involves gathering historical, geological, hydrogeological, and environmental data about the site.
 This includes:

 - Historical maps: Identifying past uses of the land that may have led to contamination (e.g., industrial sites, landfill areas, fuel stations).